tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?
 	- DECISION: no, Creature Containers are a sepcial excpetion; exit() => room.floor_lst

-- INPROC: Design MixIn approach (e.g. OpenMixIn, LockMixIn, ContainMixIn) to door module classes
+- DONE: Design MixIn approach (e.g. OpenMixIn, LockMixIn, ContainMixIn) to door module classes
-	- TBD: need to work out max_count vs. max_bulk (or both)
+	- DONE need to work out max_count vs. max_bulk (or both)
-		- do we really need HoldMixIn & ContainMixIn ?
+		- IDEA: do we really need HoldMixIn & ContainMixIn ?
-		- do we really need both ContainerFixedSimple and Surface ? ('prep' = 'in' vs. 'on')
+		- IDEA: do we really need both ContainerFixedSimple and Surface ? ('prep' = 'in' vs. 'on')
-	- TBD: diagram MixIn approach on paper
+		- DECISION: how container and creature capacity limits will be implemented
+			- DEC: weight will not be used - for now the 'small & heavy' / 'big & light' cases are too few
+			- DEC: every Item will have a 'bulk' attribute
+			- DEC: every container & creature will have attributes: 'max_bulk' and 'max_count'
+			- DEC: in addition, containers will each have a 'prep' attribute (typically 'in' or 'on')
+			- IMPLICATION: there is no need for HoldMixIn (with a separate version of put)
+			- IMP: there is no need for Surface; ContainerFixedSimple is both a 'shelf' and a 'box'
 	- IDEA: new name for module with doors & containers (interactive obj; interactive.py)
-	- INPROC: map out MixIns and inheritance
+	- DONE: map out MixIns and inheritance
 		- ViewOnly class provides 'name', full_name, root_name, descript_key, writing attributes
+		- Creature class adds 'max_bulk' and 'max_count' attributes
 		- Item class inherits from ViewOnly and provides take() method
+			- 'bulk' attribute is added to Item
+			- take() method has checks added for Creature 'max_bulk' and 'max_count'
 		- OpenableMixIn provides 'is_open' attribute and open(), close() methods
 		- LockableMixIn provides 'is_unlocked' and 'key' attributes and lock(), unlock() methods
-		- ContainsMixIn provides 'contain_lst', 'max_bulk' and put() method
+		- ContainsMixIn provides 'contain_lst', 'max_bulk', 'max_count', and 'prep'; also put() method
-		- HoldsMixIn provids 'contain_lst', 'max_count' and put() method
+			- interp() needs to be updated to reference prep attribute with put() verb
 		- DoorSimple = ViewOnly + OpenableMixIn
 		- DoorLockable = DoorSimple + LockableMixIn
 		- ContainerFixedSimple = ViewOnly + ContainsMixIn